 Unfortunately, shower pan leaks are not always immediately visible and can lead to severe water damage when they go unnoticed over time.

-At The Morgan Law Group, P.A., our Florida insurance claims attorneys share a few tips on how to proactively identify a potential shower pan leak, so you can mitigate the damages and the repair expenses that result.
+At The Morgan Law Group, our Florida insurance claims attorneys share a few tips on how to proactively identify a potential shower pan leak, so you can mitigate the damages and the repair expenses that result.

 What is a Shower Pan?

 A shower pan, also called a shower base, is simply the floor of your shower.